makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 freckelize -f https://github.com/freckles-io/example-static-webpage.git -t /var/lib/freckles
 ```

 This will check out the repository as a sub-folder of `/var/lib/freckles` (which is a nice place to collect those sort of folders).
-Then it'll do exactly what it did before, when using just the local folder.
+Then it'll do exactly what it did before, when using the local folder.

 There are more scenarios `freckelize` supports, like for example pointing it to a remote tarball of the data.
 Refer to [the documentation](https://docs.freckles.io) for details.
 In the future, anyway.
 Need to re-write parts of that documentation to bring it up-to-date.
 Soooooorry.

 As an example this is not really impressive, I'm sure, as this is something that would not take a lot of time to do by hand.
 Just a `sudo apt-get install nginx`, and some configuration editing somewhere in `/etc/nginx/`.
-Or a simple Ansible playbook.

 To illustrate how easy it is to accomplish more complex tasks: let's say we want to host that website on a VPS somewhere, via https and a (valid) [Let's encrypt](https://letsencrypt.org/) certificate.
 This is supported by the `static-website` ([source](https://github.com/freckles-io/adapters/tree/master/web/static-website)) recipe ('adapter' in `freckelize`-speak).
 We need to provide a bit more information to `freckelize` though, as it wouldn't know the domain name to use, and the email address the folks over at "Let's encrypt" require.
 Also, we need to configure DNS so that the domain name we use points to the VPS IP address.
-This has to be done manually, and since it depends a lot on the providers that are used I won't write about how to do that.
+This last thing has to be done manually though, and since it depends a lot on the providers that are used I won't write about how to accomplish it.

 Let's edit the `.freckle` file: